SWGDRUG Identification Tiers and the UV / TLC / GC-MS / LC-MS/MS Workflow

 SWGDRUG's Recommendations (Part I, Document 1, revised 2019) classify analytical methods for drug identification into three categories based on the degree of discriminating power they provide.

 Category A contains methods with the highest discriminating power: those that provide structural information sufficient to distinguish between chemically similar compounds.
 The Category A methods are infrared spectroscopy (IR, including FTIR and ATR-FTIR), mass spectrometry (MS) when coupled with a separation technique (GC-MS, LC-MS, LC-MS/MS), nuclear magnetic resonance spectroscopy (NMR), Raman spectroscopy, and X-ray diffraction (XRD).
+All of these methods depend on validated calibration against certified reference materials traceable through ISO 17034.
 The defining feature of Category A methods is that the result is a molecular or structural fingerprint, not a global property.
 A mass spectrum with characteristic fragment ions at specific m/z values, or an IR spectrum with absorption bands at specific wavenumbers, identifies a compound in a way that is very difficult to replicate with a chemically distinct structure.

 Category B contains methods with intermediate discriminating power: those that provide characteristic information but are less specific than Category A because the measured property (spectral or chromatographic) is shared by a broader range of compounds.
 Category B methods include UV-Vis spectroscopy (when a library match or characteristic absorption maximum is used), thin-layer chromatography (TLC, when run with a reference standard and a validated solvent system), gas chromatography alone (GC-FID, without mass spectrometry detection), high-performance liquid chromatography alone (HPLC-UV, HPLC-DAD, without MS detection), capillary electrophoresis, and immunoassay when used in the laboratory (not field) setting.